rbms-bsc/DCRMR/_pages/Additional-notes/Supplementary-content.md

 <a name="9.33.2.1">9.33.2.1</a> An indication of the kinds of expression that supplement the main expressions that are embodied by an augmentation aggregate.

+## 9.33.21 DCRMR Elaboration on scope

+<a name="9.33.21.1">9.33.21.1</a> Supplementary content includes indexes, bibliographies, appendices, etc.

 ## 9.33.3 General rule

 <a name="9.33.3.1">9.33.3.1</a>  List supplementary content, either selectively or fully, if it is considered important to show the presence of material not implied by the rest of the description or to stress components of particular importance.